rsspdc/checklists/checklists/pipelines.md

 </details>

 ## 🔗Making Citable

+*How should people make reference to your project and credit your work?*

 - [ ] Pipeline is Citable
 	- [ ]  	🥉Bronze (easy): A [CITATION.cff](https://citation-file-format.github.io/) file exists in the code repository to provide citational metadata about your project